 Submission and Staff Review

-Design review applications, and other applications for board consideration, are due 3 weeks and 2 days (23 days) prior to the first Thursday meeting.
+Design review applications, and other applications for board consideration, are due 4 weeks prior to the first Thursday meeting.
 Once a project is submitted, Landmark Preservation staff works with the applicant to ensure that the project meets the design guidelines, the materials are complete and to write a staff report and create a presentation for LDDRC members that includes a recommendation of approval, approval with conditions, or denial for the project.

 To make meeting length more manageable and create greater predictability for commission members and applicants, agendas are capped at a certain number of projects.
-Projects are added to the agendas on a first come first served basis.
-If more than 2 infill projects or more than 5 projects total are submitted in a given month, the commission will hold an overflow meeting on the second Thursday of the month.
-If 4 infill projects or 10 projects total are submitted in a given month, additional projects are scheduled for the following month.
+Complete applications are added to the agendas on a first come first served basis.

 Helpful Downloads